ryienh/gnn-ops-benchmark/README.md

 # gnn-ops-benchmark
-Profiling GNNs for scientific computing and benchmarking Pytorch and Pytorch Geometric operations relevant to SOTA graph neural network architectures
+Profiling GNNs for scientific computing and benchmarking Pytorch and Pytorch Geometric operations relevant to SOTA graph neural network architectures.
+Used for [Operation-Level Performance Benchmarking of Graph Neural Networks for Scientific Applications](https://arxiv.org/pdf/2207.09955.pdf)

 ## Repo organization